yetulaxman/linux-2/_tutorials/02b-Container-lifecycle-management.md

 title: Management of Docker Container Life-cycle
 ---
 ## Learning Objectives
 One of the most useful and often used docker commands is `docker run ...` .
 We have briefly seen it in `hello-world` example.
-Here, let's go beyond simple `hello-world` example and explore few more related docker commands.
+Here, let's go beyond a simple `hello-world` example and explore few more related docker commands.

 In this episode, you will learn:
 - Different ways of launching a container